How To Study Logical Reasoning For LSAT India 2024?

 Introducing the power of visualization!
 Yes, you heard that right.
 The same technique athletes and successful people use can also be applied to your LSAT prep.

 Now, I know what you're thinking.
 "But how can I visualize logical reasoning?"
-Let's say you're solving the clock questions and those of tabular arrangements and then try to solve them by - (1) Without a diagram ; (2) With a diagram.
+Let's say you're solving the clock questions and those of tabular arrangements and then try to solve them by - (1) Without a diagram and (2) With a diagram.

 And don't worry.
 You don't have to be the MF Hussain to paint these pictures.
 Just think about what works best for you.